 If the prospect thinks they don’t need your service or this product, you should try to reframe the conversation and change their perspective if you still think you can add value for them.
 DiSC profiles have very wide application opportunities, so it can add value to many different programs and create a much more personalized training experience no matter the topic.

-You will definitely come across a situation where a prospect tells you that “I’ve already done DiSC, what else do you have?”.
+You will definitely come across a situation where a prospect tells you “I’ve already done DiSC, what else do you have?”.
 It’s important to explain that DiSC is not just one profile as there are many different DiSC tools and applications.

 Or you can always ask back “But how are you using DiSC and the knowledge that you got from your last experience?”.
 Most with already some prior experience with DiSC would greatly benefit from a follow-up DiSC-based training to refresh and deepen the knowledge, and most of all – rehearse their behavioral adaptation.

-Budget doesn’t have to be a deal-breaker.
+The budget doesn’t have to be a deal-breaker.

-If the prospect says that “It is too expensive” then you should talk about the added value DiSC profiles could offer their business.
+If the prospect says “It is too expensive” then you should talk about the added value DiSC profiles could offer their business.
 It’s about convincing the prospect not to see it as a cost, but rather as an investment in their people.

-You could point at the reasons why to believe in DiSC – foundation of research, transformational learning and global trust and scale of it (2 million learners every year experience DiSC).
+You could point at the reasons why to believe in DiSC – the foundation of research, transformational learning and global trust and scale of it (2 million learners every year experience DiSC).
 Also, it’s always great to refer to existing customers who have benefited from DiSC.

 If the prospect says, “I can find a cheaper alternative” you could ask: “If price were not an issue on this, is this solution something you would move forward with today?”
 It’s important to remind that cheaper in most cases does not mean better, so ask the prospect if they have considered if the alternative solution is: